Steven Weinberg: Career and research

-After completing his Ph.D., Weinberg worked as a postdoctoral researcher at Columbia University (1957–59) and University of California, Berkeley (1959) and then was promoted to faculty at Berkeley (1960–66).
-He did research in a variety of topics of particle physics, such as the high energy behavior of quantum field theory, symmetry breaking, pion scattering, infrared photons and quantum gravity.
+After completing his Ph.D., Weinberg worked as a postdoctoral researcher at Columbia University (1957–1959) and University of California, Berkeley (1959) and then was promoted to faculty at Berkeley (1960–1966).
+He did research in a variety of topics of particle physics, such as the high energy behavior of quantum field theory, symmetry breaking, pion scattering, infrared photons and quantum gravity (soft graviton theorem).
 It was also during this time that he developed the approach to quantum field theory described in the first chapters of his book The Quantum Theory of Fields and started to write his textbook Gravitation and Cosmology, having taken up an interest in general relativity after the discovery of cosmic microwave background radiation.
 He was also appointed the senior scientist at the Smithsonian Astrophysical Observatory.
 The Quantum Theory of Fields spanned three volumes and over 1,500 pages, and is often regarded as the leading book in the field.

 In 1966, Weinberg left Berkeley and accepted a lecturer position at Harvard.
 In 1967 he was a visiting professor at MIT.
 It was in that year at MIT that Weinberg proposed his model of unification of electromagnetism and nuclear weak forces (such as those involved in beta-decay and kaon-decay), with the masses of the force-carriers of the weak part of the interaction being explained by spontaneous symmetry breaking.
 One of its fundamental aspects was the prediction of the existence of the Higgs boson.
 Weinberg's model, now known as the electroweak unification theory, had the same symmetry structure as that proposed by Glashow in 1961: both included the then-unknown weak interaction mechanism between leptons, known as neutral current and mediated by the Z boson.
 The 1973 experimental discovery of weak neutral currents (mediated by this Z boson) was one verification of the electroweak unification.
 The paper by Weinberg in which he presented this theory is one of the most cited works ever in high-energy physics.

 After his 1967 seminal work on the unification of weak and electromagnetic interactions, Weinberg continued his work in many aspects of particle physics, quantum field theory, gravity, supersymmetry, superstrings and cosmology.
 In the years after 1967, the full Standard Model of elementary particle theory was developed through the work of many contributors.
 In it, the weak and electromagnetic interactions already unified by the work of Weinberg, Salam and Glashow, are made consistent with a theory of the strong interactions between quarks, in one overarching theory.
 In 1973, Weinberg proposed a modification of the Standard Model that did not contain that model's fundamental Higgs boson.
 Also during the 1970s, he proposed a theory later known as technicolor, in which new strong interactions resolve the hierarchy problem.